bb-io/Crowdin/README.md

 - **Get file** Get specific file info
 - **List files** List project files
 - **Update file** Update an existing file with new content
+- **Add spreadsheet file** Add a new spreadsheet (.csv or .xlsx) to Crowdin with optional spreadsheet settings.
+Note that the file with one target language should use source phrase column and translation column number.
+If it multilanguage file, it should use language code and column.

 ### Glossary